github/developer.github.com/content/v3/oauth_authorizations.md

 exist for the user.
 The URL includes the 20 character client ID for the OAuth app that is requesting the token. `fingerprint` is a unique string to distinguish an authorization from others created for the same client ID and user.
-It returns the user's authorization for the application if one exists.
-Otherwise, it creates one.
+It returns the user's existing authorization for the application if one exists.
+Otherwise, it creates and returns a new one.

     PUT /authorizations/clients/:client_id/:fingerprint